onedata/onedata-documentation/docs/admin-guide/onezone/configuration/data-discovery.md

 This guide is dedicated for administrators that would like to properly configure Data Discovery services for end users.
-Consider reading the [counterpart documentation for end users](../../../user-guide/data-discovery.md) that includes a guide for querying Data Discovery indexes in Onedata and a [FAQ](../../../user-guide/data-discovery.md#data-discovery-faq) that should help solve problems.
+Consider reading the [counterpart documentation for end users](../../../user-guide/data-discovery.md) that includes a guide for querying Data Discovery indices in Onedata and a [FAQ](../../../user-guide/data-discovery.md#data-discovery-faq) that should help solve problems.